kem02/terraform-beginner-bootcamp-2023/journal/week0.md

 https://en.wikipedia.org/wiki/Chmod

-### Github Lifecycle (Before, Init, Command)
+### Gitpod Lifecycle

 We need to be careful when using the Init because it will not rerun if we restart an existing workspace.
+(Before, Init, Command)

 https://www.gitpod.io/docs/configure/workspaces/tasks